mayur2410-tech/full_stack_development_2025/mayur.md

 ## Updates
 - Added a README file to the project.
-- Included details about the website's domain name and Figma design link for reference.
+- Included details about the websites domain name and Figma design link for reference.

 ## Website Domain
 [**laundrybuddy**]()